futurice/spiceprogram/_includes/oss-sponsorship.md

 </div>

 Based on the reactions so far, we can encourage other companies to consider this type of arrangement as well.

-Please feel free to copy our implementation — you can find all the details at our open source program site.
-If you make improvements, it would be awesome to share!

 Background
 ----------